DheepthaRai/CalibrAI/README.md

 # CalibrAI

-CalibrAI is an AI chatbot safety calibration tool designed to test, stress, and visualize how large language models behave under different safety and risk settings.
+CalibrAI was developed and demonstrated on Dell GB10 hardware, using locally hosted large language models including Meta’s LLaMA, and DeepSeek.

-It is built for fast experimentation, live demos, and hackathon environments, including the kind where systems restart at the worst possible moment and you still need to explain your architecture with a straight face.
+The system is designed to evaluate how real, locally deployed LLMs behave under different safety configurations, rather than relying on abstract or API-only models.

 At its core, CalibrAI generates test prompts, runs them against an LLM backend at varying safety levels, and surfaces both model behavior and system metrics through a Streamlit interface.